awsdocs/aws-step-functions-developer-guide/doc_source/concepts-error-handling.md

 The reserved name `States.ALL` that appears in a catcher's `ErrorEquals` field is a wildcard that matches any error name\.
 It must appear alone in the `ErrorEquals` array and must appear in the last catcher in the `Catch` array\.

 The following example of a `Catch` field transitions to the state named `RecoveryState` when a Lambda function outputs an unhandled Java exception\.
-Otherwise, the field transitions to the `EndState` state:
+Otherwise, the field transitions to the `EndState` state\.

 ```
 "Catch": [ {